Pukeiti (gardens)

-Pukeiti is a garden of international significance in Taranaki, on the western North Island of New Zealand.
-It is in a gap between two sections of the Egmont National Park, to the northwest of the main cone of Mount Taranaki, on a saddle between it and the small Kaitake Range which stretches towards Oakura.
+Pukeiti is a New Zealand Gardens Trust Five-Star Garden of National Significance in Taranaki, on the western North Island of New Zealand.
+It is in a gap between two sections of the Egmont National Park, to the northwest of the main cone of Mount Taranaki, on a saddle between it and the small Kaitake Range which stretches towards Ōakura.
 The garden named for the Pukeiti (literally 'little hill') lava dome which is nearby.
 It is listed as one of Taranaki's top 10 visitor attractions.